tloen/tloen.github.io/README.md

 # Kikofri

 Kikofri is a theme for Jekyll that's a fork of the [Kiko theme](https://github.com/gfjaru/Kiko) by [@gfjaru](https://twitter.com/gfjaru) (which I do recommend).

 It came about because I my themes like I like my music: ugly, old and barren.
 It's an assortment of hacks filtered through web-design choices from the turn of the millennium.

-You see it undead here [http://kikofri.johantkatiska.se/](http://kikofri.johantkatiska.se/)
+You'll see it undead here [http://kikofri.johantkatiska.se/](http://kikofri.johantkatiska.se/)

 ## To do: